Accessibility

 Children With Additional Needs

-Please contact Genny Smith (Youth Pastor) or Glennie Eades (Kids Ministry Director) if you would like to speak to us about your child's additional needs.
-Please be aware that whilst some of our team members have experience working with Children with Additional Needs, on the whole, our volunteers are untrained in this field.
+Please contact Genny Smith (Youth Pastor) or Glennie Eades (Kids Pastor) if you would like to speak to us about your child’s involvement.

 Genny Smith (Youth Pastor) email: genny@bcoc.com.au